logicplace/pm-dev-docs/hardware/cpu/interrupts.md

 * Enable flag: $2024 bit 1
 * Factor flag: $2028 bit 1

 The polarity of this interrupt is configurable.
-If $2051 bit 1 is set to 0 (the default) then this detects the cartridge being ejected.
+If $2051 bit 1 is set to 0 (the default), then this detects the cartridge being ejected.
 If it's set to 1, then this detects the cartridge being inserted.

 Despite being able to be configured for detecting insertion, it doesn't have an option for jumping to a software handler, however it can [jump to RAM](#waking-up) so that can be configured to do so.